vefunder/protocol-research-review/admin/Dao-proposal/sub-DAOs_proposal.md

 - Llama Risk | 2m CRV
 - Curve Analytics (Curve Monitor) | 2m CRV
 - Dev Tooling | 2m CRV
-- Curve Capital Management | 20m CRV
+- Curve Ventures | 20m CRV

 The vests will fund operations for each sub-DAO for a period of 2 years from Q1 '24 until Q1 '26.